-The conical design utilizes the same concepts as the current design, but addresses the problem of being unwieldy and difficult to put together (Figure 5).
+The conical design consists of a single cone being placed over the microdrive unit and on top of the monkey's head, providing protection for the microdrive unit, but also giving it a little more stability.
+It utilizes the same concepts as the current design, but addresses the problem of being unwieldy and difficult to put together (Concept 1).

-The pros of this model include the fact that, by using a conical design instead of a system of interlocking cylinders, it distributes its mass over the top of the monkey's skull.
+The pros of this model include the fact that, by using a conical design instead of a system of

+Concept 1 A conical design would entail functional straps to stay on a monkey's head. interlocking cylinders, it distributes its mass over the top of the monkey's skull.
 By incorporating a two-component concept, the conical design would demonstrate a simpler assembly process when compared to the existing model.
 By making a completely new prototype, this design establishes the option of looking into different materials for its construction and padding.

-As with the existing model, the team would need to reconfigure a strap system to stabilize this model.
+As with the existing model, the team would need to configure a strap system to stabilize this model.

-Boxing Helmet
+Boxing Helmet Configuration